Barber and Cosmetology Arts and Sciences Licensees

 There is no special application or permit number for local option sales tax.
 It is paid with any sales tax that is due on the quarterly sales tax return.
 Monthly sales tax filers should accrue or save the local option sales tax they have collected through the quarter and pay the tax at the end of the quarter.

 Consumer's Use Tax

 Barber and beauty shop operators are responsible for consumer’s use tax on items not purchased for resale.
 These items are usually purchased outside of the state for use in Iowa and tax has not already been paid.

-You must register for consumer’s use tax as described at the above link and remit the tax on the purchase price of tangible personal property and taxable services.
+You must remit consumer’s use tax as described at the above link and remit the tax on the purchase price of tangible personal property and taxable services.
 This tax is imposed after the sale takes place and only on items on which sales tax has not been paid.
 You may register for this permit online.

 Taxable supplies generally include capital or business assets that are used in the course of the barber’s or cosmetologist’s business that are not resold.
 Magazine subscriptions, professional journals or publications, office stationery, furniture, barber chairs, combs, brushes, hair dryers, and other barber shop and hair salon equipment are all examples of capital assets that are taxable to the hairdresser or barber as they would be the final consumer or end user of those items.